KhalilGibrotha/redesigned-guacamole/README.md

 #### For Enterprise GitHub

 No additional configuration needed!
-The workflow automatically handles enterprise GitHub authentication when you provide the secrets above.text
+The workflow automatically handles enterprise GitHub authentication when you provide the secrets above.

+#### Security Scanning with GitHub Advanced Security

+The workflow automatically detects GitHub Advanced Security availability:

+- ✅ **License Detection**: Checks if your organization has available GitHub Advanced Security licenses
+- ✅ **Graceful Handling**: If you've reached the 40-seat limit, security scanning is skipped with informative messages
+- ✅ **Alternative Guidance**: Provides manual security scanning options when automated scanning isn't available
+- ✅ **No Workflow Failures**: Licensing constraints don't break your CI/CD pipeline

 ### 2. Set Up Repository Secrets